Inamul Hasan Kandhlawi: Early life and career

-He married Sheikh ul Hadith Muhammad Zakariya Kandhlawi's second daughter.
+He married Sheikh ul Hadith Zakariyya Kandhlawi's second daughter.
 He was appointed the third Ameer (leader) of Tablighi Jamaat by Sheikh-ul-Hadith after the death of Muhammad Yusuf Kandhlawi in 1965 and served over 30 years as the leader of Tablighi Jamaat until his death in 1995.

 Death and legacy

 Inamul Hasan Kandhlawi died on 10 June 1995.
 He was well-versed in the ilm-e-Hadith (knowledge of the traditions of Muhammad).
 During his term, he made a Shura (an advisory body and a consultative system) in every country where the Jamaat was active for smooth functioning of the mission.
 He discharged his responsibility as the Amir of Tablighi Jamaat with foresight and courage.
 The then Prime Minister of India PV Narasimha Rao condoled his death.